aurelia/aurelia.github.io-old/docs/api/router/index.md

 * `navigateBack(): void` - Navigates back to the most recent location in history.

-* `navigateToRoute(route: string, params?: any, options?: NavigationOptions): Promise` - Navigates to a new location corresponding to the route and params specified.
+* `navigateToRoute(route: string, params?: any, options?: NavigationOptions): boolean` - Navigates to a new location corresponding to the route and params specified.
 Equivallent to [[Router.generate]] followed by [[Router.navigate]].
   * `route: string` - The name of the route to use when generating the navigation location.
   * `params?: any` - The route parameters to be used when populating the route pattern.